optiscaler/OptiPatcher/README.md

 ## OptiPatcher
-An **ASI Plugin for OptiScaler** to enable DLSS without spoofing in supported games.
+An **ASI Plugin for OptiScaler** to expose DLSS inputs without spoofing in supported games.

 It should help Intel Arc users most because with newer versions of Unreal Engine spoofing has issues, causing D3D12 not supported errors.